Stratis-Dermanoutsos/Full-Stack-Notes/Extras/Markdown/README.md

 To create this, you need to take 2 steps:

-- Create a code block with *mermaid* as the landuage.
+- Create a code block with *mermaid* as the language.
 - Paste the following as content

   ```text